 Lead with empathy

-Many of your clients are facing job loss, health concerns, fluctuating retirement savings, and other uncertainties as a result of the pandemic.
+Over the past year, many of your clients are facing job loss, health concerns, fluctuating retirement savings, and other uncertainties as a result of the pandemic.
 Try to put yourself in their shoes to understand what they are thinking, feeling and experiencing.
 Even if you can’t solve their problem, you should start from a place of empathy because it is the right thing to do.
-Your clients will also remember how you treated them during this crisis.
+Your clients will also remember how you treated them during the past year.
 I’ve heard Kirt Walker; CEO of Nationwide refer to this as “extending grace.”

 Value your time